-- Effie was extremely beautiful and much sought after in society and so the reason for Ruskin's disgust have been much debated by art historians.
-Ruskin wrote to his lawyer: It may be thought strange that I could abstain from a woman who to most people was so attractive.
+• Effie was regarded by society as extremely beautiful and much sought after to attend parties and balls and so the reason for Ruskin's disgust have been much debated by art historians.
+Ruskin wrote to his lawyer:

+It may be thought strange that I could abstain from a woman who to most people was so attractive.
 But though her face was beautiful, her person was not formed to excite passion.
-On the contrary, there were certain circumstances in her person which completely checked it. - Whatever the reason, with the support of her family and a number of influential friends, she filed for an annulment, causing a major public scandal; their marriage was annulled in 1854.
+On the contrary, there were certain circumstances in her person which completely checked it.

+• Whatever the reason, with the support of her family and a number of influential friends, she filed for an annulment, causing a major public scandal; their marriage was annulled in 1854.
 In 1855, she married John Millais and eventually bore him eight children.
 The annulment meant that she could never attend an event where the Queen was present.
 When Millais was dying the Queen relented through the intervention of her daughter, Princess Louise, and allowed Effie to attend an official function.